-The AP provided a quote from this latest Bible in which God confronts Adam and Eve after eating the forbidden fruit:
+The Associated Press provided a quote from this latest Bible in which God confronts Adam and Eve after eating the forbidden fruit:

 “Adam (pointing at the woman): It was she!
 The woman You gave me as a companion put the fruit in my hands, and I ate it.